liesnikov/extensible-elaborator/paper/main.md

 # Future work #

-There are a few experiments we would still like to conduct, such as:
+We see three main prospects for future work:

+* exploration of different kinds of metavariables.
-* implementation of erasure [@tejiscakDependentlyTypedCalculus2020] or irrelevance inference with metavaribles for relevance annotations;
+  First option would be to implement metavariables for relevance or erasure annotations and subsequent implementation of erasure [@tejiscakDependentlyTypedCalculus2020] or irrelevance inference.
-* rendering occurs-check as a constraint;
-* rendering reduction as a constraint;
+  Alternatively, we can introducing metavarialbes for names and hopefully implement data constructor disambiguation in a simpler manner, since as of now we simply block on expected type to disambiguate;
-* caching the constraints and their solutions, in case the same constraint is posed again;
+* rendering more elements of the system as constraints -- this includes occurs-checker and reduction, allowing for extensions in that part of the system too;
+* finally, we consider some potential optimisations.
+  The first step would be to allow handlers to pass some information to their solvers, effectively introducing an existential type in the plugin, as well as some expandable store for the solvers to not recompute, for example, type class instances every time.
+  Somewhat more challenging, one can imagine a caching system for constraints, allowing to avoid solving the same constraint twice.
+This would be very beneficial for reduction, since as of now we do a lot of redundant computations.
-* exploration of possibilities for concurrent solving, similar to the future plans of @allaisTypOSOperatingSystem2022a with LVars for metavariables [@kuperLatticebasedDataStructures2015];
+  We would also like to explore of possibilities for concurrent solving, similar to the future plans of @allaisTypOSOperatingSystem2022a with LVars for metavariables [@kuperLatticebasedDataStructures2015].
-* introducing data constructor disambiguation through metavariables for names.

 # References #